Making web content accessible

 - Use heading styles appropriately.
 Don't skip headings.
 (Our page titles are Heading 1, so the next heading to be applied should be Heading 2, then Heading 3 etc.).

-If you would like to develop something outside the set colour range, design or page layout please contact us to discuss your requirements.
+If you would like to develop something outside the set colour range, design or page layout please log a request via ServiceNow and we can discuss your requirements.